 - 1 (28 ounce) can plum tomatoes, packed in puree with no salt added

 - 1 (28 ounce) can crushed tomatoes, no salt

 - 1⁄2-1 cup red wine, good quality (please no cooking wine)

 - 1 teaspoon salt (or 3 large pinches)

-- Start off by dicing the onions.
+- Start off by mincing the onions.
+They must be as small as possible.
 Set aside in a bowl.